-- Adapting the learning environment (i.e. the classroom) so that it is accessible to all children - Use of visual prompts, such as visual timetables and task planners - Small group work with a teacher or teaching assistant - 1:1 support in and out of class when appropriate for children requiring more focussed support

-• Specific intervention programmes to address gaps in the learning that the child is experiencing.
-These may include the following:
+- Adapting the learning environment (i.e. the classroom) so that it is accessible to all children - Use of visual prompts, such as visual timetables and task planners - Small group work with a teacher or teaching assistant - 1:1 support in and out of class, when appropriate, for children requiring more focussed support - Use of specific learning programmes from outside agencies (e.g. a speech and language programme) - Modified resources (e.g. large print text or individual texts rather than reading from the board) - Specific intervention programmes to address gaps in the learning that the child is experiencing These may include the following:

-Communication and Interaction Time to Talk
+Communication and Interaction Language Through Listening

-Narrative Therapy
+Colourful Semantics

-Oral to Narrative Therapy
+Lego Therapy

-Rhodes to Language

-Programmes focussed on specific sound
+Programmes focused on specific sound production, as

-production, as advised by the Speech and
+advised by the Speech and Language Therapist

-Language therapist

 Cognition and Learning Rapid Phonics

-Nippy Numbers

 Plus 1

 Power of 2

 Social, Emotional and Mental Health Socially Speaking

 Circle of Friends

-Lego Therapy

-Sand Tray Therapy
+Starving the Anxiety/Anger Gremlin

 Play Therapy

 Sensory and/or Physical Handwriting Without Tears

 Write Dance

 Smart Moves